kimjungwow/graduatePL21/README.md

 * Place: ZOOM.
 * Q&A sessions: 1:00pm - 2:30pm on Wednesday every week.
 Look at "5.
 Tentative Plan".
-* Four in-class oral tests: Four Mondays, with two scheduled during the mid-term and final exam periods.
+* In-class oral tests: Four sessions on chosen Mondays, with two scheduled during the mid-term and final exam periods.
 Look at "4.
 In-class Oral Tests".
-* Recorded online lectures in Youtube: The schedule to watch these lectures and the links to them can be found in "5.
+* Recorded lectures: Online lectures available from Youtube.
+The schedule to watch these lectures and the links to them can be found in "5.
 Tentative Plan".

 #### Online Discussion